Career Events and Corresponding Pay Adjustments

 This program was developed to focus on the broad roles and responsibilities of employees' jobs, not tasks and specific activities.
 Accordingly, the reassignment or movement of a job to a different career stage or market reference range would normally result from a significant change in current job responsibilities and require a significant increase in skill level, including:

 - Responsibilities that add a major component to the current job requirements; and/or

 - New responsibilities that are very different from current responsibilities.

 If there is a situation in which a job reclassification may be necessary, the supervisor should discuss the issue with the executive director of budgets and compensation and the respective vice president or dean, highlighting the changes in the role and subsequent impact on the job placement within the staff compensation structure.
 If the department head and supervisor agree that a job reclassification is justified, the supervisor will complete and submit the following to the executive director of budgets and compensation prior to March 1:

 - An updated job description; and

 - A brief cover letter highlighting the job duties and responsibilities that have changed.

-Human Resources will review the materials and determine whether a change of career stage and/or salary is warranted.
+The executive director of budgets and compensation will review the materials and determine whether a change of career stage and/or salary is warranted.
 Normally, when a job is reclassified and assigned to a new career stage, a salary increase of up to 10% or to the minimum of the new market reference range, whichever is greater, will be approved.
-Human Resources will discuss any changes with the department head prior to final approval.
+Any changes will be discussed with the department head prior to final approval.

 Job Reclassification to a Lower Career Stage